Skip to main content Skip to home page

 Working closely with Alaska Native tribes, we are co-designing Indigenous-led adaptation frameworks and supporting the creation of relocation governance frameworks that protect the human rights of climate-threatened communities, ensure the right to self-determination, and foster long-term community and climate resilience.
 We will identify the elements of a successful relocation approach, including the community relocation decision-making process, the process for identifying and choosing relocation sites, government resources that can facilitate climate resilience, and the policy-level barriers that prevent communities from accessing them.

-Communities in Alaska face imminent threats from permafrost thaw, flooding, or erosion
+Communities in Alaska face imminent threats from permafrost thaw, flooding, and/or erosion

 $5.5 Billion